kparc/kcc/README.md

 ```
 ----------------

-Okay, this doesn't seem like much, adverbs seem to be doing pretty basic stuff.
+This doesn't seem like much, adverbs seem to be doing pretty basic stuff.
+But hold
-But hold that thought for a minute.
+that thought for a minute.

 ----------------